July 13, 2014, Warsaw, Poland

 I close my eyes and on the inside I see children lying down and dying from starvation.
 I see old Jews walking around half dead.
 And then I open my eyes and I see young people on bicycles, freedom has returned, but for some it is too late.

 Moshe inside the ghetto.
 I cannot describe the feeling.
 How many Moshe's stood here in this spot and dreamed of being free?
 How many of our Jews walked here but soon died?
 I am inside the Warsaw Ghetto, the place I have seen in my fantasies since I was a small child.
 I dreamed of going back in time and bringing help to these people.
-It is unfathomable to me how now one can just causally walk over this marking whereas once it was the marking of life or death.
+It is unfathomable to me how now one can just casually walk over this marking whereas once it was the marking of life or death.
 Inside the ghetto I am with my people.

 Remains of the "Small Ghetto"